-The administering body are responsible for maintaining the NQMS website and accompanying online declarations system.
-They are also responsible for maintaining access to an up to date register of SQPs, an auditing and complaints procedure and holding records of individual declarations for auditing purposes.
+The administering body is responsible for maintaining the NQMS website and accompanying online declarations system.
+It is also responsible for maintaining access to an up to date register of SQPs, an auditing and complaints procedure and holding records of individual declarations for auditing purposes.